 To develop this skill progressively and logically, take any study or extended passage in continuous quavers (8th notes) and play it in the following ways (in order of difficulty):

 1: Play two semiquavers on each note (or, to make it even easier, four).
-Play with down bows on the beats.
+Play with down bows on the beat

-5: Now do the first exercise (binary semiquavers), but this time play with the up bow on the beat.
+5: Now do the first exercise (binary semiquavers), but this time playing with the upbow on the beat

-Soft, gentle tremolos with imperceptible starts, such as those that begin most Bruckner symphonys, sound better (less defined) when we start them on up bows.
+Soft, gentle tremolos with imperceptible starts, such as those that begin most Bruckner symphonies, sound better (less defined) when we start them on upbows.
 Playing tremolos in this manner also helps us to get used to reverse bowings.
-Gentle ends to tremolos are also much better on up bows.
-In fact almost all gentle starts are better on upbows, independantly as to where the “beat” might be.
+Gentle ends to tremolos are also much better on upbows.
+In fact, almost all gentle starts are better on upbows, independently as to where the “beat” might be.

 The following links open some compilations of repertoire excerpts in which we will need these “reverse beat” bowings:

 Fast Separate-Bow Triplets With One Bowstroke On Each Note: REPERTOIRE EXCERPTS

 The Courante from Bach’s First Suite is full of reverse bowings and makes an excellent study for this skill.
 Here it is, bowed in such a way as to use an absolute maximum of reverse bowings: